A female art student smiles proudly as she shows off her cardboard sculpture in a Centralia College art class.College in the High School

 ALTERNATIVE PROGRAM

 Centralia College also offers dual credit courses on the college campus through the Running Start program.
 Running Start allows eligible high school juniors and seniors to attend classes at Centralia College tuition-free.
-It is a seperate program from College in the High School.
+It is a separate program from College in the High School.

 Contact